HeleneRebelo/Unsupervised-ML---Clustering/README.md

 Categorize the songs into an appropriate number of clusters.
 Is K-Means an effective method for creating playlists or should we explore other algorithms or methods in our playlist creation process?

-## Data Source

-A dataset of just over 5,000 song titles with Spotify audio features that describe them

 ## Tools used

 Python pandas